What are you looking for?

 6. Submit a personal statement describing your reasons for wanting to attend law school, hardships or challenges you have faced and overcome, or relating other relevant information about yourself that you would like the Admission Committee to consider along with your application.
 Personal statements should be submitted online at LSAC.org.

 7. Submit a current résumé with your application to LSAC at LSAC.org.

 8. Request transcripts from all colleges or universities attended.
 Transcripts should be submitted by the school(s) directly to LSAC’s CAS.
 A final transcript denoting that a degree has been granted must be sent to LSAC prior to October 15 for fall enrollees and within four weeks of the date classes begin for spring enrollees, but preferably before law school matriculation.

 9. If you have previously enrolled in a J.D. program at a law school, you are also required to submit (a) a transcript from your prior law school to LSAC, (b) a letter of standing from your prior law school, and (c) a letter of recommendation from one of your law school professors to LSAC.

 10. Check application status.
 Once your application is submitted, click here to check the status.

 The Charleston School of Law admits students selectively after a thorough but holistic evaluation of all personal and academic criteria.
 Many factors are considered in the decision to accept an applicant.
 LSAT performance and undergraduate grade point average (GPA) are statistically proven indicators of law school success.
 Other factors such as postgraduate work, employment, military experience, community service, extracurricular activities and leadership experience will also be weighed in the decision-making process.
-All applicants, regardless of LSAT, will be considered.
+All applicants, regardless of LSAT or GRE score, will be considered.